 - 3 tsp vanilla

 - 4 tbsp sugar

 - 1/2 tsp vanilla

 - Line 20 muffin cups with cupcake liners.

 - Combine graham cracker crumbs, sugar and cinnamon.
 Melt butter and add to graham cracker mixture.
 Spoon a rounded tablespoon into prepared muffin pan, press firmly.

-- Beat softened cream cheese until smooth and creamy.
+Beat softened cream cheese until smooth and creamy.
 Add sour cream, eggs, sugar and vanilla until well blended.
 Spoon 1/4 cup filling onto graham cracker crust.
-Bake at 325 degrees 15-20 minutes.
+Bake at 325 F 15-20 minutes.
 Until tops are set.

-- Increase oven to 400 degrees.
-Make glaze.
+Increase oven to 400 F. Make glaze.
 Mix together sour cream, sugar, grated lemon, and vanilla.
 Once oven heats to 400 degrees top the cheese cakes with 1 tablespoon of glaze.
 Bake 5 minutes.
 Cool on the counter 1 hour.